 Be available to proofread proposals/applications for funding prior to submission of applications and before cosigning with the applicant(s).

+Be allowed to apply for grants as long as they do not endorse or participate in that hearings executive session

-ssist the department or program in finding a replacement, upon leaving SAAB.
+Be allowed to assist the department or program in finding a replacement, upon leaving SAAB.

 Vacancy and dismissal